Identifying and Managing Chemical Inventory Drift Within Your Lab

 The second type of drift is caused by human error, just like how it is referred to in the retail world.
 An example of human error caused in chemical inventory management would be the receiving party of the materials not applying the inventory bar codes once received.
 Another example would be if a scientist uses a chemical from one storage location and either never returns it or puts it away in a different cabinet (or lab) that has a separate inventory.

 We all do our best to combat against inaccuracies in our inventories, but process issues and human errors can sometimes be unavoidable and disruptive to your data and pose dangerous chemical safety issues.
 Even if you think you know where chemicals enter the building and have a plan to receive them, issues can still arise.
 And common errors such as misspellings on labels or scientists moving benches without notice to the receiving personnel can throw an entire system off.

 Addressing drift is an important part of lab management because an inaccurate inventory is inefficient, costly and unsafe.
 You may not be able to run an experiment that you thought you could, based on faulty inventory data.
 You may have to wait some time for the missing chemicals to be delivered, delaying your project deadlines.
 An accurate inventory is necessary in order to pull the reports you need to apply for, renew permits, and provide auditors with proper information.
 Discrepancies found in your inventory could ultimately mean dangerous chemicals aren’t being stored properly, posing a higher risk to your lab’s chemical safety.

 Triumvirate Environmental can design, implement, and support all aspects of your chemical inventory management.
-If you would like to learn more about our chemical inventory management software service click here.
 To speak to a Triumvirate Environmental Consultant today regarding the right chemical inventory management system, you can dial 888-834-9697 or click the button below.